Zkwadia/WRO_FE_Team_Glitch/README.md

 # WRO_FE_Team_Glitch_2026
 ## Table of Contents:
 ## Our Team:
 We are Team Glitch, a 3 member team from Mumbai, India.
-All 3 of our members are 9th graders studying at Dhirubhai Ambani International School.
-All 3 of us are extremely **passionate** about robotics and have a lot of prior experience.
-We are mentored by TIS (The Innovation Story).
+We are a passionate group of 8th grade students who have prior experience in both FIRST Tech Challenge and WRO.
+We combine programming, engineering, and problem-solving skills and are mentored by The Innovation Story.
 Our Members:
-- Rehaan Dhandhia: Programming, Electronics
+- **Rehaan Dhandhia**: Programming, Electronics
-- Zeus Wadia - Electronics
+- **Zeus Wadia**: Electronics, Mechanical, Programming
-- Shaurya Sule -
+- **Shaurya Sule**: Electronics, Programming
 ## Our Robot
 ### Electronics Used:
 |Part Name|Use in Our Robot|Image|